tez-capital/docs.tez.capital_content/en/getting-started/what-is-baking.md

 ## Expected Returns

-Baking rewards on Tezos are approximately **5–6% APY**, but this varies based on:
+Baking rewards on Tezos are variable, currently around **8–10% APY** for stakers (as of early 2026).
+This rate adjusts dynamically via Adaptive Issuance based on the network's staked ratio relative to its 50% target, but this varies based on:

 - The network's overall staking ratio (Adaptive Issuance adjusts rewards automatically)
 - Whether you're a solo baker, staker, or delegator